ndatua/Atlanton/README.md

 1. Install [AutoHotkey v2](https://www.autohotkey.com/v2/) (see there for directions).
 2. Open the **Atlanton/Keyboard** directory.
-3. Download `Atlanŧon-Typer.ahk` and store it somewhere.
+3. Download `Atlanton-Typer.ahk` and store it somewhere.

 ## Documentation